Experience the joy of reading, and earn a free book!

-Experience the joy of reading, and earn a free book!
 What warms your heart in the chill of winter?
 Playing in the snow?
 How about board games with your family?
 Or simply snuggling under a blanket with a good book?
 Beginning December 15, join Winter Reading Club and share your winter joy with us!

 To get started, download a reading log at the link below or pick one up at the Youth Services desk.
-Simply track 20 days of reading or suggested activities and turn in your completed log for a prize.
-All kinds of reading count, including independent reading, family reading, and listening to audiobooks.
+Read 20 days, or mix and match reading with other activities such as writing a story, making a recipe, or playing a game.

 Winter Reading Club is open to children of all ages.
 Prizes will be awarded once per person.